rlratcliffe/tdd-katas/calculator/fraction-lib/README.md

 - Related to the above, moving the equals class helps with this a bit, but is there a way to document that certain tests should be more prioritized because fixing those tests might fix issues in aother test?
 Or is that the wrong problem.
 - Should I be writing my test lists by hand instead?
 - Are there mental "tests" to ensure I'm doing things correctly?
+- Making mistakes like implementing simplifies in the wrong place, or implementing equals too early might be good examples of how to recover from them
+- How do you decide whether method should be private or not, and whether it should be tested by itself or not

 ## How to Use this Package